 In what economists call a ‘mixed economy’, there is a range of organisations.
 Some are business organisations and exist to make a profit; others are charitable or benevolent in their purpose, and another type is referred to as public sector.
 Not to be confused with ‘public companies’ (which describe the public availability of their shares), these are organisations that are, in some way, connected to, or deliver, public goods and services.
 This means that they help to, in some way, deliver goods and services that cannot be, or should not be, provided by ‘for profit’ businesses.

 In most cases, public sector organisations are operated, at least in part, by the state.
 A state, not to be confused with a government, is a self-governing, autonomous region, often comprising a population with a common recent or ancient history.
-A state has four essential ‘organs’ without which it cannot fully operate: the executive (or government), the legislature, the judiciary and the secretariat (or administration).
-Because national constitutions vary, it is not possible to give general examples of how these ‘work’.

 In most developed countries and in many developing countries, the public sector is very large.
 In the most developed countries, the state spends over 40% of the country’s domestic product and this figure is over 50% in some cases.
 In the UK, for example, the public sector accounts for around a quarter of all jobs.
 Accordingly, then, the public sector is very large and accounts for many different organisations delivering important services and employing, in many cases, thousands or even millions of people.